Suzuki Jimny: Thailand

+Vietnam

 The Jimny was launched in Vietnam on 10 April 2024, in the sole variant, paired only with a 4-speed automatic.

 Europe

 The Jimny made its European debut starting in Germany in October 2018.

 In 2020, the Jimny was discontinued from European markets due to its high carbon dioxide emissions and stringent European emission standards.
 It was reintroduced in the middle of 2021 as a commercial vehicle that is subjected to less stringent European emissions standards, with the rear seats removed and a partition separates the boot space from the front seats.

-In June 2025, the Jimny was discontinued in most European markets due to tougher emission standards and there were no immediate plans for the Jimny to use battery electric powertrains.
+It was withdrawn from sale in 2025.

 GCC

 The Jimny 3-door was launched in the GCC markets in February 2021, it is available in two trim levels, GL (with manual) and GLX (with automatic).

 The Jimny 5-door was launched in the GCC markets on 1 November 2023.

 Latin America

 Mexico

 The Jimny was launched in Mexico on 12 November 2020, in a sole GLX trim, it is available with either a 5-speed manual or a 4-speed automatic.
 The 2021 model year Jimny was sold out in three days after the first 1,000 reserved units.